dmccuskey/DMC-Corona-Library/README.md

 ## Installation ##

-Copy the following items to your Corona project:
+For easy installation, copy the following items at the root-level of your Corona project:

-* Put `dmc_library_boot.lua` at the root-level of your project.
+* The entire `dmc_library` folder

-* Put `dmc_library.cfg` at the root-level of your project.
+* `dmc_library_boot.lua`

-* Put the entire `dmc_library` folder in your project where you want.
-By default it should be located at the root-level, but you can change the location by editing the `dmc_library.cfg` file.
+* `dmc_library.cfg`

-For more information regarding installation, read the [online docs](http://docs.davidmccuskey.com/display/docs/Install+the+dmc_library).
+The library gives a lot of flexibility where it is stored in your project.
+For more information regarding installation, read more on how to [install the `dmc_library`](http://docs.davidmccuskey.com/display/docs/Install+the+dmc_library).

 ## Current Modules ##

 * [dmc_autostore](#dmc_autostore)

   Automatic JSON storage for your app.
 [Read more...](#dmc_autostore)

 * [dmc_objects](#dmc_objects)

   Advanced OOP for Lua or the Corona SDK.
 [Read more...](#dmc_objects)

 * [dmc_kompatible](#dmc_kompatible)